sjelin/FluidJS/README.md

 	The above will link the inner text of a tag with the variable `varName`.
 	Not that this command cannot be used to set HTML content.
 It sets text.
-	What's more, it is not possible to use this command to set the text inside a tag and also have other content inside the tag.
-If you are using this command, this injection must be the sole contents of the tag.

 4.	`[[viewName]]`